gvwilson/sensibleadventures/bookster/bookster.md

 Vaszlav stepped into the clearing.

-Razi poured his blade back into its bottle.  "*La*, and what is it that has happened to you?
-Is this Gaeston's doing?"
+Razi poured his blade back into its bottle.  "*La*, and what is it that has happened to you?"
 The tinker's face was bruised, and his clothes dirty and torn.
 A rough splint bound three fingers of his right hand together.

-"No." The tinker seemed close to tears, whether from shame or frustration or relief, Erileine couldn't tell.
 "It was the Hett.
-The ones in the helmets."
-He laughed without humor at their expressions.
+The newcomers."
+The tinker seemed close to tears, whether from shame or frustration or relief, Erileine couldn't tell.
-"The newcomers.
+"Don't you know?
 They're all Hett."

 His story tumbled out of him while Razi fashioned a fresh splint for his hand.
 He'd been camping by the little stream that marked the